 For an illustration of the relative difficulty of Heathrow in serving new and emerging markets in Asia, we need look no further than compare the performance of two relatively new BA routes from Heathrow to Austin and Chengdu.

-London Heathrow – Austin launched in March of this year.
+London Heathrow – Austin launched in March 2014.
 It started as a five weekly service and now operates daily.
-London Heathrow – Chengdu launched in September last year.
+London Heathrow – Chengdu launched in September 2013.
 The route is currently five weekly and reverts back to its launch frequency of three times a week in late October.

 In spite of being a relatively new route, according to International Airlines Group CEO Willie Walsh, London Heathrow – Austin achieved a 90% load factor in June, whereas Chengdu achieved only a 56% load factor, some nine months after launch.